zimmski/tavor/doc/complete-example.md

 Error detected, will exit loop
 ```

-This especially interesting with a long running key-driven file which inserts two 25 coins in a second or third vending loop.
+This especially interesting with a long running keyword-driven file which inserts two 25 coins in a second or third vending loop.
 For example the file `testset/fba58bb35d28010b61c8004fadcb88a3.test` triggers the bug in the second loop.

 ```
 credit [0]